Solid lines in axial algebras of Jordan type $\tfrac{1}{2}$ and Jordan algebras: -generated subalgebras

 \section{$2$-generated subalgebras}

-We will give a quick review of $2$-generated axial algebras of Jordan type half.
+We will give a review of $2$-generated axial algebras of Jordan type $\tfrac{1}{2}$.
 For more information on this topic, we refer to \cite{gorshkov2024solid,primjordan}.
-Any $2$-generated axial algebra of Jordan type half is a quotient of a $3$-dimensional $2$-generated axial algebra of Jordan type half.
-We can classify them by the value of the Frobenius form $(a,b)$, where $a$ and $b$ are generating axes of the $2$-generated axial algebra $B$ \cite[Theorem~4.6]{primjordan}.
-They come in three different flavors: toric, baric and flat lines.
-We discuss each of them separately, and review some facts we will use. \begin{definition} Let $\subalg$ be a $2$-generated primitive axial algebra of Jordan type half, and denote by $(,)$ its unique Frobenius form from \cref{lem:frobform}. \begin{enumerate} \item if $(a,b) \neq 0,1$ we call $\subalg$ \emph{toric}, \item If $(a,b) =0$ we call $\subalg$ \emph{flat}, \item if $(a,b)=1$ we call $\subalg$ \emph{baric}. \end{enumerate} Moreover, we collectively call the flat and baric algebras \emph{unipotent.} \end{definition} One major distinction between toric lines and flat or baric lines is the structure of their automorphism groups.
-In the toric case, the identity component of the automorphism group will be a multiplicative group, or say, a torus.
-In case the $2$-generated algebra is baric or flat, the identity component of its automorphism group is unipotent.
-We will often collectively call the baric and flat cases \emph{the unipotent case}.
-For what we will try to prove, it is necessary to be aware of this distinction, as it means the arguments given for these two cases will differ slightly in details.
+Any $2$-generated primitive axial algebra of Jordan type $\tfrac{1}{2}$ is a quotient of a $3$-dimensional algebra, classified by the value of the Frobenius form $(a,b)$, where $a$ and $b$ are generating axes of the $2$-generated axial algebra $B$ \cite[Theorem~4.6]{primjordan}.
+We discuss this classification, and review some facts we will use. \begin{definition} Let $B=\subalg$ be a $2$-generated primitive axial algebra of Jordan type $\tfrac{1}{2}$, and denote by $(,)$ its unique Frobenius form from \cref{lem:frobform}. \begin{enumerate} \item If $(a,b) \neq 0,1$ then we call $B$ \emph{toric}, \item if $(a,b) =0$ then we call $B$ \emph{flat}, \item if $(a,b)=1$ then we call $B$ \emph{baric}. \end{enumerate} Moreover, we collectively call the flat and baric algebras \emph{unipotent.} \end{definition}